Restaurant Used Oil Collection

 How often does used oil need to be collected at a high-volume Culver City restaurant

-Weekly is the baseline that CalRecycle and LA County expect — and for live-fire kitchens like those on the Hayden Tract or fast-casual concepts at the Platform running full lunch service, weekly is often not enough.
+Weekly is the baseline that CDFA and LA County expect — and for live-fire kitchens like those on the Hayden Tract or fast-casual concepts at the Platform running full lunch service, weekly is often not enough.
 A container that sits too long becomes a fire hazard and accelerates grease trap loading.

 What makes a hauler 'registered' under California law